On the stability of utilitarian aggregation: Approximate utilitarian aggregation

-Despite being expressible with objects that can be elicited empirically, we note that falsifying the Sequential $\epsilon$-Strong Pareto axiom using the inequalities in (\ref{equation: liminf using lambdas}) typically requires verifying an infinite number of conditions, which is infeasible.
+Although the Sequential $\epsilon$-Strong Pareto axiom can be expressed in terms of empirically observable objects, we note that falsifying it using the inequalities in (\ref{equation: liminf using lambdas}) typically requires verifying infinitely many conditions, which is infeasible.

 Before presenting our general aggregation result with positive weights, we first observe that the setting with vN-M utilities in Example \ref{example: fails positive weights} does not satisfy the Sequential $\epsilon$-Strong Pareto axiom.
 This is shown below.